ArenKDesai/Aren-s-Notes/bayesian inferencing in soil.md

 Some other ideas:
 - Assume H is known w/ Ordinary or Weighted Least Squares.
 - Assume H is unkown w/ PCA, Absolute PCA, Factor Analysis, Positive Matrix Factorization Most solutions either drop the temporal or spatial structure.
-We think we can do better: Find source apportionment for both space and tim
+We think we can do better: Find source apportionment for both space and time with an unknown number of sources.